Qatar willing to listen to Gulf concerns, Kuwait says

 Qatar's energy minister said on Sunday Doha remained committed to an oil output cut deal agreed by OPEC and non-OPEC producers last month.

-Mohammed al-Sada said in a statement: "circumstances in the region shall not prevent the state of Qatar from honoring its international commitment of cutting its oil production".
+Mohammed al-Sada said in a statement: "circumstances in the region shall not prevent the state of Qatar from honouring its international commitment of cutting its oil production".

 In a sign Gulf states were seeking to lessen the human impact of their June 5 severing of ties, Saudi Arabia, Bahrain and the UAE said on Sunday they had set up hotlines to help families with Qatari members, without elaborating.

-Additional reporting by John Davison in Doha, Aziz El Yaakoubi in Dubai, Bozorgmehr Sharafedin in London, Katie Paul in Riyadh, Ahmed Hagagy in Kuwait and Samia Errazzouki in Rabat; Writing by Sylvia Westall; Editing by Mark Potter, Greg Mahlich
+Additional reporting by John Davison in Doha, Aziz El Yaakoubi in Dubai, Bozorgmehr Sharafedin in London, Katie Paul in Riyadh and Ahmed Hagagy in Kuwait; Writing by Sylvia Westall; Editing by Sami Aboudi and Mark Potter